15 best martech tools and martech companies in 2025 for global marketing teams

 While some martech tools promise enhanced ROI and streamlined operations, the effectiveness varies.
 Every marketing team has unique needs, and insights into a peer’s martech stack can be invaluable.
-We have compiled a list of martech companies and tools, considering how AI integration is changing the marketing landscape, to assist in upgrading your current stack.
+Here’s a list of 15 martech companies and tools, including AI-driven solutions, that could help improve your marketing performance.

 Top martech companies and tools